IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

    This will open a new browser tab with the Kiali dashboard.

-5. Log in with 'admin/admin'.
+5. Log in with `admin/admin`.

-6. Open the 'Graph' tab, in 'Namespaces' select all namespaces and in display ensure you have selected 'security'
+6. Open the `Graph` tab, in `Namespaces select all namespaces and in display ensure you have selected `security`

     ![kiali](../images/kiali.png)